Why it’s so important

 We’ve made great progress at places like Gainsborough Greens in Queensland, where we engaged with the community very early on, and continue to do so.
 And likewise at Woodlea in Victoria, where we’ve made a concerted effort to understand and respond to the needs of the community, partnering with Queensland University of Technology to develop a five-year study into residents’ views on safety, health and wellbeing, and community connectivity.
 Another place we’ve worked to boost livability and reduce social disadvantage is Olivine, where we’re collaborating to implement a Growth Areas Social Planning Tool, and have opened a community hub where residents can play an active role in developing the fabric of their community.

 Social return on investment is not a perfect science, but we believe it’s worth investing in and we’ve been working towards developing a new way of measuring our social impact.
-We’ll also continue to work with the London Benchmarking Group to quantify our community investment, which maintains our position as a leading community investment company, following a more than 800 per cent increase in FY19.
+We’ll also continue to work with Business 4 Societal Impact to quantify our community investment, which maintains our position as a leading community investment company, following a more than 800 per cent increase in community investment in FY19.

 We're also focused on curating positive community experiences at our retail centres, and ensuring that community relations representatives are part of our residential developments – helping us to continue creating a legacy we can be proud of.

 Latest Sustainability News

 Mirvac has been ranked number two in the world and number one in Australia and Asia Pacific in Equileap’s Global Report on Gender Equality for the sec...

 Following recent changes to GRESB’s governance, systems and strategic priorities, as well as impacts to GRESB’s data quality assurance, we have decide...